csstools/postcss-plugins/plugin-packs/postcss-preset-env/README.md

 The `debug` option enables debugging messages to stdout which should be useful to help you debug which features have been enabled/disabled and why.

-### disableClientSidePolyfills
+### enableClientSidePolyfills

-The `disableClientSidePolyfills` disables any feature that would need an extra browser library to be loaded into the page for it to work.
+The `enableClientSidePolyfills` enables any feature that would need an extra browser library to be loaded into the page for it to work.
+Defaults to `true`.

 Note that manually enabling/disabling features via the "feature" option overrides this flag.